Skip to content

 • otherwise, an instantiation of zeroth_point_origin<QuantitySpec> is being used which provides a well-established zeroth point for a specific quantity type.

-Quantity points with default point origins may be constructed with the absolute construction helper or forcing an explicit conversion from the quantity:
+Quantity points with default point origins may be constructed with the point construction helper or forcing an explicit conversion from the quantity:

 // quantity_point qp1 = 42 * m; // Compile-time error